 Using the F Pattern will get you an A on your Website Conversions

 Website conversions are always a hot topic for any business with an online presence.
 The more conversions your site generates often equals more profits, and who doesn’t want that?
-As an experienced website design company we wanted to share how using the F Pattern will get you on A on your website conversions.
+As an experienced website design company, we wanted to share how using the F Pattern will get you an A on your website conversions.

 What is the F Pattern?